 Ryobi sells exclusively through The Home Depot.

 I’ve spent 40 years waiting for the right electric riding mower.
 Over the years I’ve tried every one that’s hit the market and even bought the GE ElecTrak, but up until this point, all of them have had been very disappointing.
-Following on the sensational 2-year success of their electric-rider, it appears that the Ryobi has made the right zero-turn electric riding mower for homeowners.
+Following on the sensational 2-year success of their electric-rider, it appears that the Ryobi has made the right zero-turn electric riding mower for many homeowners.

 3-year Limited Warranty.
 The battery warranty is for one year only.